Fox Sports Television Play-By-PlaySteve " Goldie" Goldstein is a sports broadcasting veteran and trusted voice in South Florida.

-Former Panthers defenseman Randy Moller enters his seventh season as the team’s radio play-by-play broadcaster.
+Former Panthers defenseman Randy Moller enters his first season as the team's television analyst.
+He spent eight seasons as the team’s radio play-by-play broadcaster.
 Moller was voted as South Florida’s best sports radio play-by-play broadcaster in an online poll conducted by the Miami Herald in 2010, due to his insightful and entertaining broadcasts.

-Moller has been a member of the Cats’ broadcast team for the last 16 years, serving in a variety of capacities, including as the club’s radio analyst and television host, providing Panthers fans with enthusiastic and colorful broadcasts.
+Moller has been a member of the Cats’ broadcast team for the last 17 years, serving in a variety of capacities, including as the club’s radio analyst and television host, providing Panthers fans with enthusiastic and colorful broadcasts.

 In addition to his on-air duties, Moller has been part of the team’s front office staff since 2002, where he currently serves as the club’s Vice President of Broadcasting & Panthers Alumni.

 A native of Red Deer, Alta, Moller, played 13 seasons in the NHL with Florida, Quebec, the New York Rangers and Buffalo recording 45 goals, 180 assists and 1,692 penalty minutes in 815 games.

 Moller also serves as president of the Panthers Alumni Association.
 He and his wife, Cathy, live in Boca Raton with their sons, Jonathan and Logan, and their daughter McKenna.